-Assessment criteria Assessment comments Compliance --
+Assessment criteria Assessment comments Compliance --- ------------

-Located above the PMF level Architectural plans prepared in support of the application demonstrate emergency onsite flood refuge is located above the PMF Complies Is intrinsically accessible to level.
-The emergency onsite flood refuge Complies all people on the site, plainly evident and self- directing. is incorporated into the first floor level ceiling for each dwelling.
+Located above the PMF Architectural plans prepared in Complies level support of the application demonstrate emergency onsite flood refuge is located above the PMF level.
+Is intrinsically accessible to all people on the site, plainly evident and self- directing.
+The emergency onsite flood refuge is incorporated into the first floor level ceiling for each dwelling.
 These refuges are self-directing and accessible via a pull-down ladder.
 Complies Is accessible in sufficient time for all occupants with fail safe access and no reliance on elevators.
 Fail safe access to emergency onsite flood refuge is provided, with no reliance on elevators.
 Complies Has unobstructed external access for emergency boats during flooding; Architectural/civil plans prepared in support of the application do not demonstrate unobstructed external access for emergency boats during flooding will be achieved.
 Does not comply.
 Caters for the number of persons that could reasonably be expected on-site at any one time (approx. 2m2 per person).
 Architectural plans prepared in support of the application do not specify the dimensions of the emergency onsite flood refuge spaces.
 The capacity of these refuge spaces to reasonably cater persons in a flood event cannot be determined.
-Does not comply.
-Provides adequate shelter from storms and has natural lighting and ventilation.
-Architectural plans prepared in support of the application demonstrates all refuge spaces provide adequate shelter from storms and has natural lighting and ventilation.
+Does not comply. from storms and has natural lighting and ventilation. support of the application demonstrates all refuge spaces provide adequate shelter from storms and has natural lighting and ventilation.
 Complies.
 Contains sufficient clean water, a first aid kit, portable radio with spare batteries and a torch with spare batteries.
 Should the application be supported, a flood management plan for the dwellings will specify these refuge spaces must be provided with these necessary provisions.
 Complies.
 If a flood refuge is required, the DA must be accompanied by structural certification.
 The application has not been supported by structural certification for the emergency onsite flood refuge spaces.
 Does not comply.